Vadym79/AWSLambdaJavaDockerImageWithCrac/spring-crac-with-serverless-container/README.md

-# AWS Lambda on Java with CRaC
+# Java 21 with Spring Boot 3.2. with CRaC support as AWS Container Image

+Took https://github.com/CRaC/example-lambda as basis and adopted-

+Used Azul Zulu Opend JDK 21 as it supports CRaC

 This is an example of a Java AWS Lambda that uses Project CRaC to reduce the cost and time of the first function invocation.